TranHuuBao/mapreduce-demo/README.md

 You can use Eclipse but it is not recommend.

 ## Pull source code mapreduce
+We was develop a simple project mapreduce for demo.
+You need to clone it and build for your exercise.
 > git clone https://github.com/TranHuuBao/mapreduce-demo.git
 - pom.xml: It contains dependencies for this project
 - Demo.java:  Source code mapreduce